jdak907/portfolio/index.md

 <br>

 ## CAD & Graphic Design
+* ### Utiliduct Pipe Support Detail
+    As a mechanical contractor I designed a pipe support [rack](photos\pipe_support.pdf) based on project design specifications, mechanical engineering principles and manufacturer datasheets.
+These racks were designed under extremely tight tolerances for installation in an existing utility duct.
+The drawings was used to verify dimensions and appropriately size and specify hardware components.
+Approved by the design engineering firm and built per these drawings.
+(Created with DraftSight)
+* ### End-Suction Circulating Pump Piping
+    A 2-dimensional [drawing](photos\pump_piping.pdf) used to determine necessary specifications for weld fittings and pump flex connectors before ordering materials.
+(Created with DraftSight)
 * ### Lowell Digisonde Site Survey for Poker Flat Research Range Used satellite imagery and GIS data to develop a graphical site [plan](photos\ionosonde.jpg) for the installation of an atmospheric scientific instrument called an ionosonde.
 Incorporated dimensional from Lowell Digisonde installation manual, geographic and mangnetic North, and information from site walk such as pre-existing structures and power lines.
 * ### RF Station Block Diagrams